Nudge: Accelerating Overdue Pull Requests Towards Completion: status determination

 \begin{description}

 \item[PR is approved] A \pr{} is approved when the reviewers are satisfied with the changes and have no more comments or concerns about the change.
-The author can proceed merging the case.
+The author can proceed to merge the change.

 \item[Not all review comments are addressed] The reviewer has left comments seeking some clarity or proposing recommendations.
 The author is responsible to address the review comments.
 Authors typically will have two choices: If they agree with the review comment, they can resolve it or if they disagree, they can mark it as `won't fix'.
 This condition is met if the author has review comments that need to be addressed.